Stuartholme School - empowering young women to be the leaders of their future

 Our Boarding staff inspire each girl to do their personal best – to aim for excellence academically and/or vocationally, aim for high-level interpersonal skills and to be compassionate and inclusive.

 Stuartholme offers varied Boarding options suited to families with different needs:

-Students participating in Weekly Boarding, Senior Boarding and Co-curricula Boarding have access to the same benefits as Full-time Boarders but with greater flexibility.
-Weekly Boarders go home on weekends and Co-curricula Boarders can board during different sporting seasons.
+Students participating in Weekly Boarding, Senior Boarding and Co-curricular Boarding have access to the same benefits as Full-time Boarders but with greater flexibility.
+Weekly Boarders go home on weekends and Co-curricular Boarders can board during different sporting seasons.